Superalgos/Superalgos/README.md

 2. To the right, the current rate.
 This is the rate (in this case USDT per BTC) at the mouse pointer position.
 3. Below, the current time period (or candle size if you wish).
 This is the currently displayed time period—not only for candles, but for any other object plotted across available layers.

-## Mouse Wheel Operations
+## Navigation

+### Using your Mouse

+Left-click on the charts and drag to move accross the charts.

-There are many things you can do with your mouse wheel.
+There are many things you can do with your mouse wheel:

 1. Scroll over the Layers Panel to access layers that may be out of reach downwards.
 1. Scroll on top of or next to the datetime to produce a horizontal scaling.